NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/V/Voice From The Grave.md

 * * *

-**Effect** The onyx skull casts a DC 27 [[Spells/Charm|Charm]] spell on one spirit or haunt you can communicate with using the skull.
+**Effect** The onyx skull casts a DC 27 [[Charm|Charm]] spell on one spirit or haunt you can communicate with using the skull.
 If you target a haunt that doesn't have a Will modifier, it automatically gets a failure on its save.

 *Source: Pathfinder Treasure Vault*
 *OGL*